gantry/docs/pages/01.gantry5/04.tutorials/02.adding-a-custom-style-sheet/docs.md

 ![Recompile CSS](custom_2.png) {.border .shadow}

 Once you have added this file, and put your custom CSS/SCSS within, you will need to then navigate to the Gantry 5 administrator, select the **Styles** administrative panel, and click **Recompile CSS** for the outlines you wish to have the custom styling apply for.

+>>>> We do not recommend editing or overriding the `css/custom.css` or `css-compiled/custom.css` files as any of these changes will be lost and/or overridden when the custom.scss file recompiles.
+You can place pure CSS in the `custom.scss` file and it will work just fine.

 This will tell Gantry to take the new styling and apply it to the page(s).
 Once you have done this, you should be able to see your changes on the front end.